knurling-rs/knurling-session-20q4/src/sessions/user_input_advanced.md

 ## Convert Temperature Unit by pushing a Button

-The user experience is pretty straight forward, the program does one thing, while the button is pressed and another thing, when the button is not pressed.
-This gets more complicated, when pressing a button should only trigger a one-time event, like switching the way temperature is displayed.
+The user experience is pretty straight forward: the program does one thing while the button is pressed, and another thing when the button is not pressed.
+This gets more complicated when pressing a button should only trigger a one-time event like switching the way temperature is displayed.

 ✅ Start with the file from the last chapter.